 A cold compost heap can take months or even years to reach perfection.

 The good news is that you don’t have to wait that long.
-In fact one composting system produces finished compost in just 14-21 days.
+In fact, one composting system produces finished compost in just 14-21 days.
 (You’d ideally let it mature for a while before using it for the first time!)

-If you’re as impatient as I am, and are wondering how to speed up your compost heap, you’ll find the following 16 tips will help you really accelerate the process!
+If you’re as impatient as I am, and are wondering how to speed up your compost heap, you’ll find the following 18 tips will help you really accelerate the process!

-Placing a layer of twigs or bottoms at the bottom of your compost pile traps air inside the compost pile.
+Placing a layer of twigs or sticks at the bottom of your compost pile traps air inside the compost pile.
 This enables aerobic, or ‘with air’, composting to take place and helps drain excess water.

 2. Add old compost/soil